General curves on algebraic surfaces: The main estimate

-(ii) In \cite{BV05} it is shown that a general curve $C$ of genus 15 can be embedded as a non-degenerate nonsingular curve in $\P^6$, lying in a nonsingular canonical surface $Y \subset \P^6$ complete intersection of 4 quadrics, and that dim$(|C|)=2$ on $Y$.
-Therefore, by Theorem \ref{T:free2}, a general pencil in $|C|$ defines a free rational fibration.
+\begin{example} \rm In \cite{BV05}, \S 3, it is shown that a general curve $C$ of genus 15 can be embedded as a non-degenerate nonsingular curve of degree 19 in $\P^6$, lying on a nonsingular canonical surface $Y \subset \P^6$ which is a complete intersection of 4 quadrics, and that dim$(|C|)=2$ on $Y$.
+Therefore, by Theorem \ref{T:def1}, inequality (\ref{E:surf1}) holds and $H^0(K_Y-C)=0$.
+Let's check.
 The relevant numbers are in this case:

 We find: